AWS and Cloudanix team co-authored this blog: Real-Time Threat and Anomaly Detection for Workloads on AWS

 Not just limited to cloud audits, we need to understand that every framework follows a systematic process involving several important steps.
 In the case of cloud audits, understand it as a collaborative effort between the auditor and the organization that is being audited, with clearly defined roles and policies.

-We have tried to explain the cloud audit process by categorizing the process into 12 different sections.
+We have tried to explain the process of how to audit cloud environment by categorizing the process into 12 different sections.

 • Determine the specific areas to be audited, such as security controls, compliance, performance, or cost-effectiveness.